 Another pretty talcum powder canister featured the Azurea graphics and stood 4.75" tall.

-I don't have a photo of it yet, but the Azurea Eau de Cologne was introduced in 1937 in a fluted five ounce bottle with a molded plastic cap.
+I don't have a photo of it yet, but the Azurea Eau de Cologne was introduced in 1937 in a fluted five ounce bottle with a molded Bakelite cap.

 Fate of the Fragrance: